-House expected to pass antilynching bill that Rep. Rush says is decades overdue
+House expected to pass anti-lynching bill that Rep. Bobby Rush says is decades overdue

 Years later, Rep. Leonidas C. Dyer (R-Mo.) introduced an anti-lynching measure that passed the House but was filibustered in the Senate by Southern Democrats, many of whom opposed it in the name of “states’ rights.”

 In 2005, the Senate approved a resolution apologizing for its failure to enact anti-lynching legislation.
-Then-Sen. Mary Landrieu (D-La.) pointed to the horrific impact of the chamber’s decades of inaction, declaring that “there may be no other injustice in American history for which the Senate so uniquely bears responsibility.”
+Then-Sen. Mary Landrieu (D-La.) pointed to the impact of the chamber’s decades of inaction, declaring that “there may be no other injustice in American history for which the Senate so uniquely bears responsibility.”